ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

     best_route = None
     best_edges = None
 ```
-- `nodes`: A list of nodes excluding the starting node.
+- `nodes`: This creates a list of all nodes except the `start_node`.
+These are the nodes that need to be visited during the TSP.
-- `min_cost`: Initialized to infinity to keep track of the minimum cost found.
+- `min_cost`: This variable holds the minimum cost found during the search.
+It is initially set to infinity.
-- `best_route and best_edges`: To store the best route and corresponding edges.
+- `best_route`: Will store the best route (order of nodes) found.
+- `best_edges`: Will store the edges used in the best route.

 ### 1.1.7 Evaluating All Permutations
 ```py